Stabilizers of Ergodic Actions of Lattices and Commensurators: Weak Amenability of Actions of Lattices

 Assume that for every ergodic measure-preserving action of $G$ either the restriction of the action to $\Lambda$ has finite stabilizers or the restriction of the action to $\Gamma$ has finite orbits.

 Let $\Lambda \actson (X,\nu)$ be an ergodic measure-preserving action.
 Then either $\Lambda$ has finite stabilizers or the restriction of the action to $\Gamma$ is weakly amenable. \end{theorem} \begin{proof} Let $(B,\rho)$ be any Poisson boundary of $G$ with respect to a measure whose support generates $G$.
-Then $G \actson (B,\rho)$ is contractive and amenable (Zimmer \cite{Zi84}; reproduced as Proposition \ref{P:PBamenably}).
-Then $\Gamma \actson (B,\rho)$ amenably since $\Gamma$ is closed in $G$ (Zimmer \cite{Zi84}; reproduced as Proposition \ref{P:amenclosed}).
-Let $A$ be an affine orbital $\Gamma$-space over $(X,\nu)$.
-Then there exists $\Gamma$-maps $\pi : B \times X \to A$ and $p : A \to X$ such that $p \circ \pi$ is the natural projection to $X$ (Zimmer \cite{Zi84}; reproduced as Proposition \ref{P:amenproduct}).
-Since $(B,\rho)$ is a stationary space, being a Poisson boundary, by Theorem \ref{T:contractivelattice}, the restriction of the action on $(B,\rho)$ to $\Gamma$ makes it a $\Gamma$-contractive space.
+Then $G \actson (B,\rho)$ is contractive (Jaworski \cite{Ja94}) and amenable (Zimmer \cite{Zi78}).
+Then $\Gamma \actson (B,\rho)$ amenably since $\Gamma$ is closed in $G$ (Zimmer \cite{Zi84} Theorem 4.3.5).
+Let $A$ be an affine orbital $\Gamma$-space over $(X,\nu)$ (see \cite{Zi84} Section 4.3).
+Then there exists $\Gamma$-maps $\pi : B \times X \to A$ and $p : A \to X$ such that $p \circ \pi$ is the natural projection to $X$ (Zimmer \cite{Zi84} Section 4.3).
+Since $(B,\rho)$ is a Poisson boundary of $G$, by Proposition 2.4 in \cite{CS14}, the restriction of the action on $(B,\rho)$ to $\Gamma$ makes it a $\Gamma$-contractive space.

 By the Intermediate Contractive Factor Theorem (the piecewise version--Theorem \ref{T:groupoidcontractive1}), for almost every $x \in X$ and $b \in B$ and for any $\lambda \in \mathrm{stab}_{\Lambda}(x)$ we have $\pi(\lambda(b,x)) = \pi(b,x)$.